sjmd/dotcommunity/content/hail-mary/_index.md

 Talking about what we're going to be talking about, and creating real community, _online_ -- well, it's a long shot.
 But we're here for it.

 What is real community?
 What's at risk?
-We'll cover both here.
+We'll cover both in this topic.